rachel1davey/rachel1davey/README.md

 ## 🔧 What I'm Learning

 - Frontend development (HTML, CSS, JavaScript)
+- Backend development
-- Python and Flask
+- Python and Django
-- Electron for simple desktop apps
 - How to write code that works 😆

 ## 🧪 Projects in Progress

-- **Lo-Fi Pomodoro** – a calming timer app with relaxing music, built in Electron
+- **Puddle** – a full stack marketplace web application made with django
-- **Flask Meme Page** – a simple web app made with Python + Flask
+- **Income/Expense Tracker** – a simple income/expense tracker made with django

-## 🎯 Why I'm Doing This

-I'm not trying to make anything perfect right now, just learning by building.
-Every project teaches me something new, even if it breaks every second.. 😂

 ## 📬 Say Hi